MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Microsoft.Graph.Beta.Identity.Governance.md

 Retrieve the properties and relationships of an accessPackageCatalog object.

 ### [Get-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageCustomWorkflowExtension](Get-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageCustomWorkflowExtension.md)
-Read the properties and relationships of an accessPackageAssignmentWorkflowExtension object.
+Read the properties and relationships of an accessPackageAssignmentRequestWorkflowExtension object.

 ### [Get-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageResource](Get-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageResource.md)
 Retrieve a list of accessPackageResource objects in an accessPackageCatalog.